47degrees/fp-with-arrow-videos/scripts/Kleisli.md

 Kleisli is really useful for encapsulating a transformation which returns a Monadic value or concatenates them.
 In this video, we learned about Kleisli and the different methods to create and use it.
-We'll learn more about those in next videos.
+We'll learn more about those in future videos.
 Thanks for watching.